-A Risk Based Maintenance (RBM) approach determines the most economical use of maintenance resources with the end goal of minimizing any risk of a failure.
+A Risk-Based Maintenance (RBM) approach determines the most economical use of maintenance resources with the end goal of minimizing any risk of failure.
 Assets that have a greater risk and consequence of failure are maintained and monitored more frequently while assets that carry a lower risk are subjected to less stringent maintenance monitoring.

 The second step involves developing a maintenance strategy, focusing on the orange area in the risk matrix as those assets make up the highest risk of lost productivity and safety if they fail.